Frequently Asked questions

 ICON is an Austin-based construction technologies company dedicated to revolutionizing homebuilding and making dignified housing the standard for people throughout the world.
 Using proprietary 3D printing robotics, software and advanced materials, ICON is solving a plurality of problems in the contemporary building industry with their breakthrough technologies.

 How much does it cost to 3D print a home?

 The first permitted, 3D printed house was created in ~48 hours of total printing time and for around $10,000 (printed portion only).
 The 350 square foot home is in Austin, TX.
 The home serves as proof-of-concept and was created in partnership with the non-profit, New Story.
-New Story’s goal is to print a community of homes in El Salvador in the coming 18 months with each home being around 600-800 square feet, printed in less than 24 hours and costing $4,000 per home.
+New Story’s goal is to print a community of homes in an underserved population in 2019 with each home being around 600-800 square feet, printed for a cost ~$4,000 per home.

 No really, how long does it take?

 Yes, our goal is to print in less than 24 hours!
 The Vulcan I delivered a total print time of ~48 hours on our first house running at roughly 25% speed.
 We’re presently working on Vulcan II, which should be able to print a standard house in under 24 hours.

 We sure think so, and are personally excited to move into the space for our office over the next several months.
 Someday we will all live in 3D-printed homes...it’s just a matter of time.

 ICON’s mission is to allow you to download and print your home in 24 hours for half the cost.
 We’re aiming to begin printing homes in the U.S. beginning in 2019.